 In order to obtain a degree or certificate from CSULB, all students must demonstrate upper-division competence in academic writing in English.
 For the purposes of fulfilling the Graduate Writing Assessment Requirement (GWAR), students are responsible for developing the skills necessary (which should include analysis and support with one or more of the following: synthesis, critique, inquiry, argument, and exemplification).

 Undergraduate students fulfill the GWAR by one of the following:

 Students needing to fulfill the GWAR must take the WPE at least once.
-If unsuccessful, they may take it a second time or may attempt to fulfill the GWAR by another approved assessment of writing competence.
+If unsuccessful, they may take it a second time or may enroll in a GWAR course and submit a portfolio for assessment.

 All continuing CSULB and transfer students who have not fulfilled the GWAR must register for and take the WPE by the end of the semester in which they earn 65 units.
 Upper-division transfer students who enter CSULB with 65 or more units must take the WPE within their first semester of residency at CSULB.
 (PS 04-06)

 Students with degrees from non-CSU campuses must either provide proof of meeting the requirement with adequate scores on a CSULB-approved standardized graduate admissions test or attempt to satisfy the GWAR by the end of their first semester of matriculation at CSULB.

 Students can register for the WPE at the Office of Testing and Evaluation Services, BH-216 (562) 985-4007, www.csulb.edu/centers/tests.
 Students must pay a fee each time they take the test to cover the costs of test administration and scoring.
 The Testing Office offers three-hour workshops one to two weeks prior to each WPE date indicated in the online Testing and Evaluation webpage; information about these workshops, the WPE workbook, and related services can be obtained from the Testing Office.